-Outspoken and not afraid to challenge the establishment, Mark Watson has for ten years carved out a niche as one of New Zealand's, sporting media’s, most polarising figures.
+Outspoken and not afraid to challenge the establishment, Mark Watson has for over ten years carved out a niche as one of New Zealand's, sporting media’s, most polarising figures.
 His strong opinions and outspoken views on Radio Sport and Newstalk ZB have not always been appreciated but they are derived from his vast life experiences in sport, from having been a professional athlete to consulting and working with Olympic champions.

 Mark will take you behind the scenes to look at Olympic commentary, athletes such as Hamish Carter, Ben Fouhy, Tom Ashley, Valerie Adams.
 Compelling stuff!